Kilian/electron-to-chromium/README.md

 // query is undefined
 ```

-### importing just versions or fullVersions
+### importing just versions, fullVersions, chromiumVersions and fullChromiumVersions
-Both the versions and the fullVersions list can be imported on their own, if file-size is a concern.
+all list can be imported on their own, if file-size is a concern.

 ### versions